composed-ch/clojure-phrasebook/content/17-threads-promises-and-futures.md

 ### Time Announcer

+Write a function `every` that expects a parameter `millis` and `f`.
+The function shall execute `f` in an infinite loop, but pause for the given amount of milliseconds.

-Write a function `announce-time` that expects a parameter `freq` and prints the current date and time every `freq` seconds in a separate thread.
+Then write a function `announce-time` that expects a parameter `freq` and prints the current date and time every `freq` seconds using `every` in a separate thread.

-Hint: Use `java.util.Date` and its `toString` method to get the current date/time string.
+Hint: Use `java.util.Date` to get the current date/time string.
 Use `Thread/sleep` to wait for a given amount of milliseconds.

 ### Prime Factors Promise